bburns/LanguageModels/doc/report/Report.md

 because it's fittting to the test data, but loss is against the validation data. so want to stop at the lowest loss point.

 **add penalty for 'complexity' (ie overfitting, as with decision trees etc) - complexity ~ more nodes, more layers, and larger weights

 could also do crossvalidation to get more accurate scores, but would add more training time

 "overfitting is a very common problem when the dataset is too small compared with the number of model parameters that need to be learned." so need more data, or simpler model

-take initial stab at training, get scores then use grid search with sklearn keras wrapper to find good parameters with alice_ch1.txt then compare those parameters with original guesses on the whole gutenberg dataset
+take initial stab at training, get scores. then use grid search with sklearn keras wrapper to find good parameters with alice_ch1.txt then compare those parameters with original guesses on the whole gutenberg dataset